 We experience light when it is reflected from items or, if they are transparent, penetrates through them.
 Looking directly at pure light – it dazzles us.
 We must block the view somehow – to be able to look at light, we have to provide the eye with a mask.
 This mask may be glass.

 However, light is always a pretext.

-Technique: Piotr Ostrowski experiments with glass as the primary material of his works.
-He combines the modern, structural properties of the material with the oldest, Medieval techniques of glass colouring and patination.
-By burning the manually applied painting layers in a temperature close to glass melting, they become eternally durable.
+In his works, Ostrowski experiments with combining various sources of light with glass, the main material of his pieces.
+In these artworks, he combines the modern, structural properties of the material with the oldest – Medieval – techniques of glass dyeing and patination.
+Thanks to firing the manually applied layers of paint in a temperature close to the melting point of glass, their durability is eternal.

 The diversified sources of light – led panels, halogen and soda bulbs, projector filament lamps which, transmitting the animation, also become sources of light, sometimes illuminate an object, and at other times are raised to the rank of a narrative entity of the object, like in the lux et umbra artwork.
 However, light is always a pretext.